 Scientists and their findings are more likely to be heard in society with professional science marketing and the right communication techniques.
 Do you want to bring a little fresh air to the ivory tower?
 And would you like to explain your scientific findings to non-experts?
 No problem!
 Why not try your own science marketing: simply upload an interesting text, a photo reportage or a short video about your scientific work to the group ‘Facets of Science’ – and we’ll take care of the rest.

-Discussion on science marketing in the Community
+Discussion in the Community